 - And for Milia Fallyna (Max's eventual wife), who was known as the top Zentraedi Ace who had never been shot down even once.
 Then she went up against Max.

 - Isamu Dyson and Guld Bowman, test pilot virtuosos whose Super Prototype Valkyries can barely keep up with them.

-- Alto Saotome, who, after a few weeks' training, was able to match and surpass seasoned SMS and NUNS veterans (and became equal to a cyborg flying a Super Prototype of his own.)
-However, it was noted that he had training to pilot before joining the SMS.
+- Alto Saotome, who, after a few weeks of training, was able to match and surpass seasoned SMS and NUNS veterans (and became almost equal to a cyborg flying a Super Prototype of his own).
+However, it was noted that he already had some pilot training before joining SMS.

 - Sonic exhibited improbable piloting skills in a few episodes of Sonic X. Episode 63 "Station Break-In" in particular.
 His antics behind the controls of the X-Tornado are wild and dangerous and include dodging pipes at breakneck speed and using the plane itself as a weapon rather than the plane's ammunition, much to Knuckles' displeasure.
 However, he has enough aviating skill by far to pull off these stunts with incredible fortitude and grace.

 - While about 90% of feats in Strike Witches can be attributed to the Strikers being magical, some of the feats are still improbable.
 Mainly, The Eyes of An Eagle and White Hole Engines, Inc.

 - Batman.
 Most versions of the Bat Wing should instantly spiral out of control and crash if they somehow managed to get airborne due to how small the control surfaces are.
 The fact that he can get the thing to fly level, much less actually dogfight with it, lands him squarely in this trope.